OwlVerifier

 // error?: string // reason if !valid

-challenge must match what the holder bound into the token.
+challenge must match what the holder bound into the KB-JWT.
 If you minted it via mintChallenge(), the platform consumes it atomically — replays fail.
+Pass audience to also assert the KB-JWT aud.

 mintChallenge()